 I would recommend it for sure, but be prepared, especially if you have a new(ish) baby brother in the house, because when Pharaoh orders the babies killed, your kids might imagine what it was like to have lost their little brother and whether they might have tried to fight off the soldiers.

-Easter Story Books With Depth: How to Explain Easter to a Child
+Easter Story Books With Depth: The Meaning of Easter for Kids